myemma/EmmaSDK/README.md

 # Emma SDK

 An Objective-C client library for the [Emma HTTP API](http://api.myemma.com/).
-Builds a static library for iOSuse as well as a Cocoa framework for OS X.
+Builds a static library for iOS use as well as a Cocoa framework for OS X. It has been recently updated to provide OAuth API call support.
+We suggest using an additional 3rd Party Library to manage the OAuth handshake.

 # Cloning